Piona Abbey

-The Piona Priory or Piona Abbey, is a religious complex on the Lecco bank of Lake Como in the territory of the municipality of Colico, northern Italy.
+The Piona Priory or Piona Abbey, is a religious complex on the Lecco bank of Lake Como in the territory of the comune of Colico, northern Italy.

 The abbey is set at the top of a small peninsula, the Olgiasca, which – like a crooked finger – points into the lake, creating an inlet.

 The scenery

 The original church of Saint Justina was founded in the 7th century; the ruins of an apse behind the current church of San Nicola belong to this original edifice.
 A new church was added some centuries later, though before 1138, as testified by an inscription reporting its reconsecration in that date.
 This was followed some centuries afterwards by a priory, with its monastery complex, part of the political-religious network which was led by Cluny and its reform movement.

 The location, although away from the main town, was on a military route of critical importance in the wars of the times.

 The complex was later put in commendam.
 It was acquired by the Cistercian order in 1938.